egpivo/egpivo.github.io/_posts/2017-06-10-string_manipulation_using_backreference_wiht_stringr_and_rebus.md

 ~~~

-### View the Match patterns with repeated characters.
+### View the matched patterns with repeated characters.

 We want to see which character repeated twice in the lyric.
 We will view which line is matched.